rescript-association/rescript-lang.org/CONTRIBUTING.md

 **Most importantly: Keep it professional and be nice to eachother**

-There might be situations where others don't understand a proposed feature or architectural change.
+There might be situations where others don't understand a proposed feature or have different opinions on certain writing styles.
 That's fine, discussions are always welcome!
 Communicate in clear actionables, make your plans clear and always to stick to the original topic.

 If other contributors disagree with certain proposals and don't change their mind after longer discussions, please don't get discouraged when an issue gets closed / postponed.
 Everyone tries their best to make the platform better, and to look at it in another perspective: Closed issues are also a highly valuable resource for others to understand technical decisions later on.

+### Communicate your Time Commitment

+Open Source development can be a challenge to coordinate, so please make sure to block enough time to work on your tasks and show commitment when taking on some work.
+Let other contributors know if your time schedule changes significantly, and also let others know if you can't finish a task.

+We value your voluntary work, and of course it's fine to step back from a ticket for any reasons (we can also help you if you are getting stuck).
+Please talk to us in any case, otherwise we might re-assign the ticket to other contributors.

 ### Communication Channels

 - [Issue Tracker](https://github.com/reason-association/rescript-lang.org/issues)
 - [ReScript Discourse (General / mostly unrelated discussions)](http://forum.rescript-lang.org)

-## Working on the rescript-lang.org codebase
+## Working on the rescript-lang.org

 We try to keep our contribution guidelines to a minimum.
-Please keep following rules in mind whenever writing code.
+Please keep following rules in mind whenever writing code or technical documentation.

 ### Keep it simple